 In the qualitative, peel back the layers of the onion and probe as to what questions the targets are asking themselves that led them to the answer. (“I prefer white cars.”
 Why?
 “Because they remain cool in the sun by reflecting sunlight.”)
 This accumulated list of germinal questions has remained with me throughout my career and I ask them in our research to understand perceptions and uncover emotional motivations.
 The answers are fungible.
 The questions are not.

 Once you have those answers, do quantitative research to find out if they are projectable to the entire target market.
-Otherwise, you will be left to your own potential misunderstandings.
+Otherwise, you will be left to your own potential misunderstandings of Marketing overseas.

 Also, you must make a careful examination of both your offerings and that of the competition.
 It has been my experience that companies often delude themselves into thinking they have the best offerings when the competition is equally adept.
 (See banks.)
 While what you offer is important, don’t confuse them with the reasons why target audiences choose.